h15200/notes/css.md

 ## scroll-behavior

-When you click on an anchor link (or any react version of that) that has a #section jump, the scroll behavior defaults to intantaneous jump.
+When you click on an anchor link (or any react version of that) that has a #section jump, the scroll behavior defaults to instantaneous jump.
 If you want a smoother scroll as to show the user which way we are jumping to:

 ```
 // in the html tag